Challenges Faced by Ben Simmons: Obstacles and Turning Points

 July 2019: Withdrawal from 2019 FIBA World Cup

-In July 2019, Ben Simmons announced that he would not play for the Australian national team in the 2019 FIBA World Cup, citing "professional obligations".
+In July 2019, Simmons announced that he would not play for the Australian national team in 2019, citing "professional obligations".

-In June 2021, Ben Simmons withdrew from the Australia Olympic squad, stating that he was focusing on improving his shooting skills for the 2021–22 NBA season.
+In June 2021, Simmons withdrew from the Australia Olympic squad, stating that he was focusing improving his shooting skills for the 2021–22 NBA season.

 August 2021: Trade Demand and Departure Desire

-In August 2021, Ben Simmons, despite having four years left on his contract with the 76ers, decided he no longer wanted to be a member of the team and requested a trade, indicating he was willing to miss training camp to enforce it.
+In August 2021, Simmons decided he no longer wanted to be a member of the 76ers, requesting a trade and indicating he would miss training camp to enforce his demand, citing issues with his fit alongside Joel Embiid.

-In January 2022, the 76ers reportedly limited their fining of Ben Simmons in response to him attending team meetings and counseling sessions but continued to dock him for missed games.
+In January 2022, the 76ers limited fining Simmons for attending meetings, but continued to dock him for missed games.
+Simmons later filed a grievance to recoup nearly $20 million in salary.

-In February 2023, Ben Simmons had his knee drained and received a PRP injection for his ongoing left knee soreness.
+In February 2023, Simmons had his knee drained and received a PRP injection for ongoing left knee soreness.

-In April 2024, Ben Simmons was not included in the preliminary team selection pool announced for the 2024 Summer Olympics due to back problems.
+In April 2024, Simmons was not included in the preliminary team selection pool announced for the Australian team for the 2024 Summer Olympics due to back problems.